fortian/gpsdlogger/README.md

 #### Logging

 `gpsdlogger` only logs to the logfile(s) when it has fix.
-It will log to `syslog` whenever it doesn't have 3D fix, and whenever it acquires fix, at log level "debug".
+It will log to `syslog` whenever it doesn't have fix, and whenever it acquires fix, at log level "debug".
 (Note that most systems don't actually record "debug" `syslog` messages, so you may need to enable them when troubleshooting.)

+It waits up to two seconds for `gpsd` to return fresh information, but may log more often if `gpsd` indicates that it has received an update.

 Normally, `gpsdlogger` only logs the following information: